 Those who block the information going into the mind.

 The first 'learning difficulty' with spelling is easy to fix as people learn to spell in their first year as babies by hearing their parents speak.
 If they have a head cold at any time in that first year they may have problems spelling certain words such as those that begin with the letter 'k' which according to scientists say is learnt in the first 3 months of life.

 It is important that people know that there are only 26 letters in the English alphabet.
-This takes away a lot of stress as a person who can't spell often 'fees' as if there are hundreds of letters and they are confused as to which letters they need - they soon believe that 26 letters are easy to learn.
+This takes away a lot of stress as a person who can't spell often 'feels' as if there are hundreds of letters and they are confused as to which letters they need -once they know there are not hundreds of letters and are just 26 they soon believe that 26 letters are easy to learn.

 I then ask the person to imagine a baby of between 12 months to 2 years.
 I present each of the letters of the alphabet to this imagined child until the letters are easily recognised.
-Next I ask the person to pick out the letter ' I ' and show them that this is a word.
+Next I ask the person to pick out the letter ' I ' ( as there is only 1 letter in the word) and show them that this is a word.
 I put it into a sentence.
 I then ask them to pick out the letter 't' and then the letter 'o'.
 Now we have the word 'to' ; - we continue picking out letters to create words such as 'go,' then to words with three letters such as 'the', 'and' 'dog'.